 The trigger pull in double-action revolvers is considerably more than that of a single-action revolver or auto pistol.
 Therefore, more pressure has to be applied on the trigger to launch the bullet.

-The proper technique for shooting a double-action revolver – or for that matter, a double-action pistol – is to get proper contact with the trigger face, and to pull the trigger with consistent pressure all the way through.
+The proper technique for shooting double-action revolvers – or for that matter, a double-action pistol – is to get proper contact with the trigger face, and to pull the trigger with consistent pressure all the way through.
 It should be a smooth, uniform squeeze from front to back.

 Staging the trigger – taking it up part of the way, pausing, and then finishing the press – is not recommended for practical shooting.
 It CAN be used for long-range target shooting, but should only be experimented with AFTER you’ve gained some proficiency with the standard double-action trigger pull.